untergeek/ingest_with_aaron/2025-04-23/error_handling.md

 }
 ```

-This confirms the document was indexed in `failed_events` with the expected error details.
+This confirms the document was indexed in `failed_events` with the expected error details, verified using the [`Search` API](https://www.elastic.co/guide/en/elasticsearch/reference/8.18/search-search.html).

 ### Step 3: Simulate an Improved Pipeline

-To fix the `grok` failure, simulate an improved pipeline without creating it, adding a pattern to handle `ERROR`-prefixed logs.
+To fix the [`grok` processor](https://www.elastic.co/guide/en/elasticsearch/reference/8.18/grok-processor.html) failure, simulate an improved pipeline without creating it, adding a pattern to handle `ERROR`-prefixed logs.

 ```markdown
 POST _ingest/pipeline/_simulate